-The merchant in a clear, unambiguous, understandable and irreplaceable manner informed the buyer before sending the order of pre-contractual information, concerning payment, commercial, shipping and other conditions, so that:
+The Merchant in a clear, unambiguous, understandable, and irreplaceable manner informed the Buyer before sending the order of pre-contractual information, concerning payment, commercial, shipping, and other conditions, so that:

-the main characteristics of the product in the scope appropriate to the used means of communication and the product informed on the relevant catalog page of the e-commerce trader,
+the main characteristics of the product in the scope appropriate to the used means of communication and the product on the relevant catalog page of the e-commerce Merchant,

-the business name and seat of the trader or the person on whose behalf the trader has informed the trader on the relevant e-commerce subpage and in the article Error!
-Reference source not found. of these terms and conditions, which are placed on the relevant e-commerce subpage of the trader;
+the business name and registered seat of the Merchant or the person on whose behalf the Merchant has informed the Merchant on the relevant e-commerce subpage and in the article Error!
+Reference source not found. of these Terms and Conditions, which are placed on the relevant subpage of the e-commerce Merchant;